 Cottage | 2 bedrooms | sleeps 5

 All our cottages overlook our two acre field where we have numerous chickens, three alpacas, and a large vegetable garden.
-We are able to provide fresh eggs and vegetables to guests.
-Living on-site means that we are able to meet you and to help ensure that you have everything you need for a perfect holiday
+We are able to provide fresh eggs and seasonal vegetables to guests.
+Living on-site means that we are able to meet you and to help ensure that you have everything you need for a perfect holiday.

 The cottage is reverse level with a stunning open plan living area on the first floor with a large lounge area with a sofa and two armchairs, dining table for up to six, and a very well equipped kitchen with a full range of appliances - dishwasher, washing machine and tumble dryer, electric hob and fan oven, microwave and fridge.

 The cottage has a high vaulted ceiling with white painted beams and is very cosy in the winter but also fantastic in the summer with double doors opening out onto a private patio.
 This is a real sun trap and sheltered from any westerly breeze and can be used all year round for sitting outside and 'al fresco' dining From a door downstairs is access into the shared courtyard with a beautiful large teak table and chairs, sun umbrella, and Weber BBQ.
 There is a large patio with further seating and sun loungers.

 The main bedroom has a comfortable kingsize bed and the second large bedroom has a double bed and also a single bed.
 We can provide a travel cot, high chair and stair gate for those with a baby or young children.
 Both bedrooms have good quality duvets, bed linen and towels, a wardrobe and drawers for clothes.
 The family bathroom has a combined bath and shower